fossasia/eventyay-tickets/doc/administrator/index.rst

 You want to install pretalx on your own server?
 That’s great!
 We have documentation for a standard installation using pip in an unprivileged local user account.

-If you want a more out-of-the-box way of running pretalx, head over to our docker-compose setup.
-Please note that the pip installation is by far better tested and supported than the docker setup.
+If you want a more out-of-the-box way of running pretalx, please consider our hosted version at `pretalx.com`_.
+Other than that, we also have an `ansible role`_ and a community-provided `docker-compose setup`_.
+Please note that the docker setup is not officially supported.

-These pages document do not go into details on performance tuning, alternate caching backends, and so on. – if you have questions, don’t hesitate to ask.
-(Or you can play around and send us documentation pull requests!)

-We also provide an `ansible role`_ compatible with our pip setup.

 .. toctree::
    :maxdepth: 2